Wollytt/Coursera_MachineLearning_Stanford/README.md

 # Coursera_MachineLearning_Stanford
-Python code for Coursera Machine Learning Stanford
+This is my Python code for Coursera online course Machine Learning Stanford